Jake-NotTheMuss/CoDT7-Sublime/README.md

 The key improvements in this package compared to the developer package follow:
 1. The syntax highlighting is more detailed.
 2. More auto-completions are supported for a multitude of contexts.
-3. Data formats other than GSC are also supported.
+3. Syntaxes other than GSC are also supported.

 ## Supported Formats/Extensions